awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-release-notes.md

 # Release Notes<a name="data-wrangler-release-notes"></a>

 Data Wrangler is regularly updated with new features and bug fixes\.
-To upgrade the version of Data Wrangler you are using in Studio, follow the instructions in [Update Studio Apps](studio-tasks-update-apps.md)\.
+To upgrade the version of Data Wrangler you are using in Studio, follow the instructions in [Shut down and Update Studio Apps](studio-tasks-update-apps.md)\.

 ****